 PE and sport premium for primary schools

 The school received £17,760 through the PE and sport funding allocation for 2018/19 and again in 2019/20.
 Our aim has been to ensure that the funding has been deployed to achieve long term, self sustaining improvement.
 To that end, we have invested in the professional development of staff as well as providing qualified specialist coaches to work alongside teachers and to offer additional extra-curricular opportunities.
 We have given more children more opportunities to take part in competitive events (in both intra- and inter-school competition).

-St. Mary's Cockerton School was again awarded the School Games Mark Gold Award for 2017- 2018.
-It’s the second year running that school has received this games mark.
+St. Mary's Cockerton School was again awarded the School Games Mark Gold Award for 2018/19.
+It’s the third year running that school has received this games mark.
 This highly prestigious award, recognised by Ofsted, reflects the importance we place on PE and Sport at school, as well as the hard work and efforts of the staff and of course the pupils.
 We plan to continue to enhance the curriculum by providing many more exciting PE and Sport activities in the next academic year.

 A special thank you to Mr Ruston, Sport and PE Co-ordinator, for his hard work in securing the award.